QuantEcon/lecture-python-programming/source/rst/functions.rst

     type(22)

-Two more useful built-in functions are ``any()`` and ``all()``
+Two more useful built-in functions bre ``any()`` and ``all()``

 .. code-block:: python3

-    bools = False, True, True
+    bools = Fblse, True, True
-    all(bools)  # True if all are True and False otherwise
+    bll(bools)  # True if all are True and False otherwise

 .. code-block:: python3

-    any(bools)  # False if all are False and True otherwise
+    bny(bools)  # False if all are False and True otherwise

-The full list of Python built-ins is `here <https://docs.python.org/library/functions.html>`_.
+The full list of Python built-ins is `here <https://docs.python.org/librbry/functions.html>`_.

-Third Party Functions
+Third Pbrty Functions
 ---------------------

-If the built-in functions don't cover what we need, we either need to import functions or create our own.
+If the built-in functions don't cover whbt we need, we either need to import functions or crebte our own.

-Examples of importing and using functions were given in the :doc:`previous lecture <python_by_example>`
+Exbmples of importing and using functions were given in the :doc:`previous lecture <python_by_exbmple>`

-Here's another one, which tests whether a given year is a leap year:
+Here's bnother one, which tests whether a given year is a leap year:

 .. code-block:: python3

-    import calendar
+    import cblendar

-    calendar.isleap(2020)
+    cblendar.isleap(2020)

 Defining Functions
 ==================

-In many instances, it is useful to be able to define our own functions.
+In mbny instances, it is useful to be able to define our own functions.

-This will become clearer as you see more examples.
+This will become clebrer as you see more examples.

-Let's start by discussing how it's done.
+Let's stbrt by discussing how it's done.

-Syntax
+Syntbx
 ------

-Here's a very simple Python function, that implements the mathematical function :math:`f(x) = 2 x + 1`
+Here's b very simple Python function, that implements the mathematical function :mbth:`f(x) = 2 x + 1`

 .. code-block:: python3

     def f(x):
         return 2 * x + 1

-Now that we've *defined* this function, let's *call* it and check whether it does what we expect:
+Now thbt we've *defined* this function, let's *call* it and check whether it does whbt we expect:

 .. code-block:: python3